 What Happens to Grounds When you Brew a Cup of Coffee?

 When hot water comes in contact with your coffee, it can result in several chemical reactions.
-Number one, the coffee grounds “bloom,” which is what you call when the grounds blow up to twice their size.
+Number one, the coffee grounds “bloom,” which is what you call when the grounds blow up to twice their size when you’re brewing your cup of Joe.
 Secondly, the coffee also releases carbon dioxide which can be seen in the form of bubbles, particularly if you are using a coffee filter.

 If you are using a paper filter to extract your coffee, only the soluble solids in the coffee grounds will pass through the barrier into your cup.
 However, if you are using other methods like a French press, Turkish ibric, or making an espresso, the insoluble coffee components will find their way into the cup.
 If your coffee cup remains undisturbed for some time, these insoluble solids will sink to the bottom of the cup.
 As a result, you may taste a gritty, bitter flavor near the end of your coffee.